MartinThoma/MartinThoma.github.io/content/2020-03-30-backtracking.md

 (n-1).
 Everything else is guaranteed not to be a solution.
 And most of the permutations are also no solutions.

-Depth First Search (DFS) is one way to search in the solution space for a solution that satisfies the constraints.
+Depth First Search (DFS) is a graph traversal algorithm.
+It is one way to search in the solution space for a solution that satisfies the constraints.
 It is the typical choice to iterate the solution space.
 Other search algorithms are Breadth First Search (BFS) and A\*.

 ## Backtracking vs B&B

+Branch-and-Bound (B&B) is a concept to solve discrete constrained optimization problems (COPs).
+They are similar to CSPs, but besides having the constraints they have an optimization criterion.
+In contrast to backtracking, B&B uses Breadth-First Search.

-Branch-and-Bound (B&B) is a [label correction algorithms](https://martin-thoma.com/label-correction-algorithm/).
+B&B is a [label correction algorithm](https://martin-thoma.com/label-correction-algorithm/).
 It is a search algorithm which uses a lower bound and an upper bound for the search.
 Think of a shortest-path problem.

+One part of the name, the bound, refers to the way B&B prunes the space of possible solutions: It gets a heuristic which gets an upper bound.
+If this cannot be improved, a sup-tree can be discarded.

 With the lower bound, the minimum length of a given partial solution from source to sink can be calculated.
 If that minimum length is longer than another